Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ## Comparison

-I'm going to run through a ~series of~ _(see conclusion)_ sample scenario, testing functionality using both the alternatives I've listed, and _'My Tested ASP.NET Core MVC'_ framework (having typed the framework name _'My...'_ several times now, I can't help but think a catchy and _much shorter_ name wouldn't have gone amiss!).
+I'm going to run through a sample scenario for the remainder of this article, and plan to add at least one follow up article with additional comparisons.
+I'll be testing functionality using both the alternatives I've listed, and _'My Tested ASP.NET Core MVC'_ framework

+*Note: having typed the framework name _'My...'_ several times now, I can't help but think a catchy and _much shorter_ name wouldn't have gone amiss!.*

 ### Routing Test